USACE/water/models/provider.md

 todo

-## datasource_type
+## datatype

 _What_ is being provided?

 A distinct kind of data.
-For example, a datasource_type could be "Corps Water Management System (CWMS) Timeseries", with the `datasource_type.uri` being the top-level url for the CWMS RADAR (Restful web service) Timeseries endpoint.
+For example, a datatype could be "Corps Water Management System (CWMS) Timeseries", with the `datatype.uri` being the top-level url for the CWMS RADAR (Restful web service) Timeseries endpoint.

 > Note: This entity primarily captures "what", with a bit of "how" (uri field).
 This could end up being split into multiple entities in the future to eliminate repeated information, particularly in the `uri` field.
 Aiming to keep this as simple as possible up-front, following the [YAGNI principe](https://martinfowler.com/bliki/Yagni.html).